Nargesi (food)

-Nargesi (Persian: نرگسی) is an Iranian dish made with eggs, fried onion and spinach.
+Nargesi (نرگسی) is an Iranian dish made with eggs, fried onion and spinach.
 It is spiced with salt, garlic, and pepper.

-Its name, Narges, means narcissus flower.
-It is a type of spinach omelette popular for breakfast.
+Its name, narges, means 'narcissus flower'.
+It is a type of spinach omelette frequently eaten for breakfast.

 History

-According to historian Daniel Newman, a related dish called narjisiyya (نرجسية) can be found in the 13th Century Andalusian cookbook, although it is unclear which dish predates the other.
-Older recipes for narjisiyya can be found in the 10th-Century book by Ibn Sayyar al-Warraq, which described a dish made with side up eggs.
+According to historian Daniel Newman, a related dish called narjisiyya (نرجسية) can be found in a 13th-century Andalusian cookbook, although it is unclear which dish predates the other.
+Older recipes for narjisiyya can be found in a 10th-century book by Ibn Sayyar al-Warraq, who described a dish made with sunny-side-up eggs.